-The beautiful city of Lyon, in eastern France, is listed as an UNESCO World Heritage Site thanks to its rich history and heritage.
-From its origins to present day, buildings are preserved and representative of the urban settlement of over two thousand years, always building new structures while preserving the old ones.
+The beautiful city of Lyon, in eastern France, is listed as a UNESCO World Heritage Site thanks to its rich history and heritage.
+From its origins to the present day, buildings are preserved and representative of the urban settlement of over two thousand years, always building new structures while preserving the old ones.

 Lyon, the capital of the Auvergne-Rhône-Alpes region, is located at the junction of the Saône and the Rhône Rivers.
-Thanks to its fast connection of the TGV train, Lyon makes for the ideal weekend trip from Paris.
+Thanks to its fast connection to the TGV train, Lyon makes for the ideal weekend trip from Paris.

 Lyon is like a stroll through history.
 Without leaving the city, it is possible to visit the Roman vestiges of antique Lugdunum, get lost in the medieval streets around the Fourvière hill, and admire beautiful Renaissance houses in Vieux Lyon.
 It is also considered the capital of French gastronomy, and it is an excellent place to taste delicious French food.